OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 ## Training

-With our advancements in Jupyter notebook-based tools and documentation, the next step is to develop and interactive training course with these as the foundation.
+With our advancements in Jupyter notebook-based tools and documentation, the next step is to develop an interactive training course with these as the foundation.

-### Goal:
+### Goal

 Provide a series of Jupyter notebooks, separate from the documentation, which entail a training course on optimization.
 Starting from basics of single disicipline optimization, work up in complexity to systems involving implicit behavior, multi-point optimization, and cover how to identify degenerate cases.